iesnoth/portfolio/README.md

 12/09/2022
 - I was getting an error that the useEffect hook should only return a function for cleaning, so I had to alter the code.
 I fixed the bug based on this article: https://isotropic.co/how-to-fix-the-useeffect-must-not-return-anything-besides-a-function-warning/
+- almost all of the animation stuff I didn't know.
+I'll go through some later date and take notes on everything.

+### Notes to self
+- Add a .env file for the tokens

+- Color Palette:
+#F19641
+#150B2C
+#5B586C
+#272449